How to Pay a Late Patent Maintenance Fee: Reviving a Utility Patent

 In most cases, the USPTO will accept a proper petition to reinstate the patent filed within two years of the date the patent expired for nonpayment.
 Such petitions filed within two years will likely avoid the need for further explanations.

-If more than two years have passed since your utility patent expired, the petition will require more effort and further explanations regarding the delay.
-In particular, the USPTO will require the patentee to provide further explanations and information regarding the delay, including:
+If more than two years have passed since your utility patent expired, the petition will require explanations regarding the delay.
+In particular, the USPTO will require the patentee to provide further details and information regarding the delay, including:

 1. the reason(s) why the maintenance fee was not timely paid;